SpaceManiac/HamSandwich/docs/cmdline-opts/pass.md

 # `--pass`

-Passphrase for the private key.
+Passphrase for the private key used for SSH or TLS.